susiegriggo/Comigration_TubeExperiment_Analysis/README.md

 * Checkm2 (version 1.0.1)
 * GTDB-Tk (version 2.1.1)
 * pyani (version 0.2.12)

 Where applicable, scripts were utilised from the atavide pipeline https://github.com/linsalrob/atavide_lite.

+## Dependencies
+Dependencies for R and Python scripts and are imported at the beginning of each script.
+Each dependency should each take no more than a few minutes to install.

 **For analysis carried out in R, version 4.4.0 was used in RStudio (version 2024.04.2+764).
 The following packages were used:**
 * ggplot2 (version 3.5.1)